AustinHackers/austinhackers.github.io/cve.md

 Any questions about the AHA!
 CVE program should be directed to [cve@takeonme.org](mailto:cve@takeonme.org).

+Vulnerabilities involving AHA! should be reported to [austinhackers@proton.me](mailto:austinhackers@proton.me).

+Vulnerabilities involving other parties should be either presented at a regular AHA! [meeting],

 ## Published CVEs

 We haven't issued any CVEs yet.